ldxgoblin/picotron-raycasting-engine/README.md

 **Purpose**: Transform raycast data into 3D visuals with fog, LOD, and per-pixel depth.

 The renderer minimizes overdraw and state churn via hysteresis-driven fog, span-based wall writes to a per-pixel z-buffer, stride rendering for floors/ceilings, and solid-color impostors for distant geometry using cached average texture colors.
+Batched `tline3d` accepts per-row flags (e.g., `0x400` for near-only high-quality), and a frame‑stamped z-buffer avoids per-frame clears.

 #### Batched Draw Submission

 - Floors: Per-scanline tline3d calls are batched into a single submission using an f64 userdata buffer.
 Per-cell floor runs (when enabled) are also batched into one submit per scanline.
-- Walls: Per-column wall draws in the “expensive path” are pushed into one batched tline3d submit per ray span.
+- Walls: Per-column wall draws in the “expensive path” are pushed into one batched tline3d submit per ray span; batch rows include a `flags` field.
 - Sprites: Per-column sprite draws are batched into a single submit per sprite when visible columns are present.
 — What: Collapse many draw calls into a single batched call per scanline/span/object.
 — Why: Dramatically reduces Lua call overhead while preserving visuals.